 - Accurately interpret and know when to apply each of the following statistics: mean, median, standard deviation, proportion, counts, and percentiles.

-- When faced with descriptive evidence, pose critical questions about what is presented, how the evidence is presented, and what may be missing.
+- Understand and interpret distributions Pose critical questions about what evidence is presented, how it is presented, and what may be missing

 About Evidence for Policy Design

-The Evidence for Policy Design (EPoD) program at Harvard Kennedy School unites research and practice for smart policy.
-EPoD works to promote the use of analytical insights, drawn from economics and backed by rigorous evidence, to inform the design and implementation of public policies and programs around the world.
-Through research, teaching, and capacity-building activities, EPoD equips decision makers from around the world with the knowledge and skills necessary to understand how data and evidence can be used most effectively to achieve policy goals.
+The Evidence for Policy Design (EPoD) at Harvard Kennedy School uses analytical insights, drawn from economics and backed by rigorous evidence, to inform the design and implementation of public policies and programs around the world.
 To learn more about EPoD, please visit us at epod.harvard.edu and follow @EPoDHarvard on Twitter.